 Storylines can be combined with impact modelling (Strasser et al., 2019; Hegdahl et al., 2020) and can be embedded in a user's risk landscape (Shepherd, 2019; Box 10.2, Figure 1).
-In particular, this holds for event storylines, where confounding factors such as regional characteristics like land-use changes and non-climatic drivers of the event are an element of the storyline (Pisaric et al., 2011; Dessai et al., 2018; Lloyd and Shepherd, 2020; Sillmann et al., 2021).
-In a co-production process, multidisciplinary expert knowledge as well as the values and interests of the intended audiences and stakeholders can be explicitly considered (Kok et al., 2014; Bhave et al., 2018; Dessai et al., 2018; Scott et al., 2018; Hegdahl et al., 2020).
+This holds in particular for event storylines, where confounding factors such as regional characteristics like land-use changes and non-climatic drivers of the event are an element of the storyline (Pisaric et al., 2011; Dessai et al., 2018; Lloyd and Shepherd, 2020; Sillmann et al., 2020).
+In a co-production process, multi-disciplinary expert knowledge as well as the values and interests of the intended audiences and stakeholders can be explicitly considered (Kok et al., 2014; Bhave et al., 2018; Dessai et al., 2018; Scott et al., 2018; Hegdahl et al., 2020).

-Storylines can also be used to communicate climate information by narrative elements describing the main climatological features and the relevant consequences in the user context (Fløttum and Gjerstad, 2017; Moezzi et al., 2017; Dessai et al., 2018; Scott et al., 2018; Jack et al., 2020).
-Co-produced narratives have been demonstrated to enhance knowledge integration in decision-making contexts (e.g., de Bruijn et al., 2016).
-Narrative elements have also been employed to convey information from climate models (Corballis, 2019).
-Jack et al. (2020) introduced the concept of climate risk narratives and developed a set of principles, such as using present tense in their presentation to avoid the effects of future discounting and writing individual narratives without uncertainty language to assume an imagined observer perspective.
-From this point of view, event storylines are particularly useful for communication purposes as they link to the experience and episodic memory of stakeholders (Schacter et al., 2007; Steynor et al., 2016; Shepherd et al., 2018).
+34 Storylines can also be used to communicate climate information by narrative elements describing the main 35 climatological features and the relevant consequences in the user context (Fløttum and Gjerstad, 2017; 36 Moezzi et al., 2017, Dessai et al., 2018; Scott et al., 2018; Jack et al., 2020).
+Co-produced narratives have been demonstrated to enhance knowledge integration in decision-making contexts (e.g., de Bruijn et al., 37 38 2016).
+Narrative elements have also been employed to convey information from climate models (Corballis, 39 2019).
+Jack et al. (2020) introduced the concept of climate risk narratives and developed a set of principles, 40 such as using present tense in their presentation to avoid effects of future discounting, and writing individual 41 narratives without uncertainty language to assume an imagined observer perspective.
+From this point of 42 view, event storylines are particularly useful for communication purposes as they link to the experience and 43 episodic memory of stakeholders (Schacter et al., 2007; Steynor et al., 2016; Shepherd et al., 2018).
+44